Analysis of Regularized LS Reconstruction and Random Matrix Ensembles in Compressed Sensing: Replica Analysis of -Orthogonal Setup

 The saddle-point method then provides the following expression

-Note that $\NR$ is not anymore forced to be an integer by the equations, so we assume that we are allowed to take the limit $\NR \to 0.$ This provides $\mathcal{V}_{\beta}(\hat{\vm{Q}}_{t};\, \NR) \to 1$ for the data dependent part of the probability weight \eqref{eq:PQmeas2}, which is consistent with \eqref{eq:V_defn}.
+Note that the structure of the equations does not force $\NR$ to be an integer anymore, so we assume that analytical continuation can be used to take the limit $\NR \to 0.$ This provides $\mathcal{V}_{\beta}(\hat{\vm{Q}}_{t};\, \NR) \to 1$ for the data dependent part of the probability weight \eqref{eq:PQmeas2}, which is consistent with \eqref{eq:V_defn}.

 Returning to \eqref{eq:PQmeas2} and denoting $\chi_{t} = \beta (Q_{t}-q_{t})$, we have under RS ansatz